Nikki is the City Law School's Associate Dean (Global Engagement).

-Prior to joining City, Nikki practised criminal law in both UK and international legal settings.
+Prior to joining City, Nikki qualified as a solicitor of England and Wales, and practised criminal law in both UK and international settings.
 Domestically, she defended at the nationally- regarded London firm, Taylor Nichol, with a caseload including drugs supply, rape, and conspiracy to murder, and specialised in trials involving juveniles.
-At an international level, she acted as defence legal assistant at war crimes trials at International Criminal Tribunal for Former Yugoslavia in the Hague and the Special Court in Freetown, Sierra Leone.
+At an international level, she acted as defence legal assistant at war crimes trials at International Criminal Tribunal for Former Yugoslavia (Limaj) in the Hague and the Special Court in Freetown, Sierra Leone (RUF).

-Nikki has substantial experience of partnerships with third sector and educational stakeholders in a range of jurisdictions, including advising a child rights NGO in Cambodia, delivering training for UNDP at University of Hargeisa in Somaliland, and consulting for death row defence lawyers in Texas.
-She established an access to justice training programme to legally empower prisoners in Malawi, and jointly founded an award-winning pro bono collaboration between City and the South African legal profession to train the next generation of human rights lawyers:
+Nikki is experienced in fragile settings and has substantial experience of partnerships in a range of jurisdictions, including: lecturing for UNDP Somalia at University of Hargeisa; consulting for death row defence lawyers in USA and Pakistan; creating an access to justice programme to empower unlawfully detained prisoners in Malawi; and founding a UK- South African collaboration to upskill the next generation of human rights lawyers, funded by BERTHA Foundation.

 -Vice-Chancellor's Award for International Collaboration of the Year 2016